Understand Conversational Agent responses

 This information is used only within your organization’s environment and isn’t shared externally.

-Genie also detects the language used in your question and responds in that language when possible.
+The Conversational Agent also detects the language used in your question and responds in that language when possible.

-Genie provides answers in either flashcard or text format, depending on the type of question you ask.
+Answers are provided in either flashcard or text format, depending on the type of question you ask.

 • For step-by-step or “how-to” questions, you’ll often get flashcards.